Batman '89 (comic book): Plot summary

+Shadows

-Following the events of Batman Returns, Gotham City is in chaos as a result of a war between a gang of Joker-inspired criminals and a group of vigilantes dressed up as Batman.
+Following the events of Batman Returns, a war breaks out in Gotham City between a gang of Joker-inspired criminals and a group of vigilantes dressed up as Batman.
 District attorney Harvey Dent vows to take down the real Batman, whom he holds responsible for inspiring these copycats, and to discredit police commissioner Jim Gordon.
 Dent is aided by his fiancée, Barbara Gordon, a GCPD sergeant and Gordon's daughter.
-One night, he brings the National Guard and tries to lure Batman into a trap using the Bat-Signal with Lieutenant Harvey Bullock.
-While patrolling in Dent's childhood neighborhood, Burnside, Batman encounters another masked vigilante as he confronts a young thief who was trying to help his younger sister.
-The thief is killed by a stray bullet when Batman attempts to escape the National Guard, leaving Bruce racked with guilt.
+He brings in the National Guard to the city and tries to lure Batman into a trap using the Bat-Signal with Lieutenant Harvey Bullock.
+While patrolling in Dent's childhood neighborhood, Burnside, Batman encounters another masked vigilante as he confronts a young thief who was trying to help his infant sister.
+The thief is killed by a stray bullet when Batman attempts to evade the soldiers, leaving Bruce racked with guilt.

-The vigilante is a young man from Burnside named Drake Winston, who works as a mechanic at an auto shop owned by Dent's childhood mentor, Jerome Otis.
+The vigilante is a young man from Burnside named Drake Winston, who works as a mechanic at Royal Autobody, an auto shop owned by Dent's childhood mentor, Jerome Otis.
 After being criticized by the Burnside neighborhood council for the National Guard's actions, Dent makes a powerful televised speech denouncing the violence.
-Inspired by the speech and the thief's death, Bruce meets with the council and Dent at Otis' auto shop and offers to pay for an education at Gotham University for all of the children in Burnside.
-Shortly after the meeting, the shop is attacked by the Batman impersonators, who tracked Drake to the garage after he stopped them from robbing a store during the speech.
-When Bruce attempts to stop them, he finds that they have already been defeated by Catwoman.
-Dent goes inside the burning auto shop to find Drake, where he is knocked unconscious near car batteries leaking sulfuric acid.
+Bruce meets with the council at Royal Autobody and offers to fund an education at Gotham University for all of Burnside's children.
+Shortly after the meeting, the shop is set ablaze by the Batman impersonators, who tracked Drake to the garage after he stopped them from robbing a store.
+Before he could fight them, Bruce finds that they have already been defeated by Catwoman.

-Bruce and Drake work together to rescue Harvey just before the auto shop blows up.
-Dent survives but is rushed to the hospital after the acid burns the left side of his face.
+Dent goes inside the burning building to find Drake, where he falls and is knocked unconscious near car batteries leaking sulfuric acid.
+He is rescued by Bruce and Drake, but is rushed to the hospital after the acid burned the left side of his face.
 Much to his dismay, Bruce is hailed as a hero by the press and finds out that Drake saw him confront the arsonists.
 At the hospital, Dent's subconscious (taking on the form of an alternate self where he rescued Drake and became governor) encourages him to think of the power in the choices he makes, inspiring him to mark one side of his two-headed coin.
-Later that night, Catwoman tells Batman she's back in Gotham to track down rich criminals and criticizes him for not making more of an effort to stop them before they go on to stop the fires from the arsonists, who were released early on bail.
+Later that night, Catwoman tells Batman she's back in Gotham to track down rich criminals and criticizes him for his lack of action against them as they prepare to stop more fires from the arsonists.